 Scholarly Commons Citation

 Carter, Barry E., "Immunity For Foreign Officials: Possibly Too Much and Confusing As Well" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 522.
+522.